Looking for a way to add a live Ajax search to your WordPress site without a plugin?

 For example, here’s what a live SearchWP Ajax search looks like on our test site:

-how to add live search to your WordPress site without a plugin
+You can also see our guide on how to add live search to WordPress for free.

-How to Add Live Ajax Search to Your WordPress Without a Plugin
+Method 2: Add Live Ajax Search Without a Plugin

-To add a live Ajax search to your site without using a plugin, you’ll need to make changes to your theme files.
+To add a live Ajax search to your site without using a plugin, you should note that you’ll need to add a lot of custom code and make changes to your theme files.

 You can check out this tutorial on how to create a WordPress child theme if you need help with that.